"You may lose everything in your life, but your enthusiasm

 Now, he is truly bankrupt!"

-An example of this is none other than the first physically challenged mountaineer to reach the top of the Mt.
+An example of this is the first physically challenged mountaineer to reach the top of Mt.
 Everest – Arunima Sinha.
-She was once travelling in a train when a group of dacoits got hold of her and when she tried to push them away, they threw her out of the running train!
-She lay there on the track when another train passed by cutting off one of her legs.
-She lay there helplessly all night bearing the extreme pain and agony.
-In the morning, a few villagers found her, and she was air transported to the hospital.
+She was once travelling in a train when a group of dacoits got hold of her, and when she tried to push them away, they threw her out of the running train!
+She lay there on the track when another train passed, cutting off one of her legs.
+She lay there helplessly all night, bearing the extreme pain and agony.
+A few villagers found her in the morning, and she was air-transported to the hospital.
 Her leg was amputated, and she now bore an artificial leg.

-In spite of all the difficulties she did not lose her enthusiasm.
-She said to herself that this incident will create history.
+Despite all the difficulties, she did not lose her enthusiasm.
+She said to herself that this incident would create history.
 And sure enough, it did!
 She became the first physically challenged woman mountaineer to reach the Mt.
 Everest!
-She described in one of her interviews that while travelling up the mountain her artificial leg came off.
-She sat there in the midst of cold and shiver.
-The others asked her for a way and she quietly moved aside.
-Then with all her composure she fixed her leg and scaled the mountain.
-Mountaineering in itself is a nerve-wracking sport and to pursue it with one leg in itself is marvelous.
+In one of her interviews, she described that her artificial leg came off while travelling up the mountain.
+She sat there in the midst of cold and shivering.
+The others asked her for a way, and she quietly moved aside.
+Then, with all her composure, she fixed her leg and scaled the mountain.
+Mountaineering in itself is a nerve-wracking sport, and to pursue it with one leg in itself is marvellous.
 What was it that kept her going?
 What was it that she did not lose hope in the worst of worst situations?
 It was her inspiration.

-The Ramayan describes three kinds of people at work – The first category of people are those who talk a lot but do nothing.
-The second set are those who do what they say.
-The third category of people are those who talk less and act with vigilance.
+The Ramayan describes three kinds of people at work – The first category is those who talk a lot but do nothing.
+The second set is those who do what they say.
+The third category of people is those who speak less and act vigilantly.
 They deliver way more excellence than what was assigned to them.
-Shree Ram then explains to Hanuman that the first two kinds of people can easily be found but the third kind of people are the rarest of the rarest.
-Now, it is upto us as to which person we wish to be!
+Shree Ram then explains to Hanuman that the first two kinds of people can easily be found, but the third kind is the rarest.
+Now, it is up to us who we wish to be!